- Product Search Results

 Will this cart create a PO or encumber funds in myUFL?

 No. The cart will be submitted as a requisition for routing only but will never create a PO or go to myUFL and will not encumber funds.

-You can see order history in myUF Market by using the My Requisitions page and the PR and PO history screens.
+You can see order history in myUF Marketplace by using the My Requisitions page and the PR and PO history screens.
 The history screens allow you to query information about original POs/PRs based on dates, requisitioner, deptID, PO Business Unit, project number and a number of other criteria.

 You can also export the results into CSV files for further information and data analysis.
 Please see the HR Toolkits instruction guides Using the My Requisitions Page and Finding Purchases and Requisitions Using Queries for detailed instructions.

-**Please note that change order information cannot be seen in myUF Market.
+**Please note that change order information cannot be seen in myUF Marketplace.
 See the “How can I see imported POs in myUFL” faq below or the Change Order FAQs on the Procurement website for more information on viewing changed POs.

 - Payment type was PCard